Privacy Expert Darren Chaker: Articles on Viewpoint Discrimination

 Historically, several landmark cases have shaped the understanding and application of First Amendment rights in public forums.
 From early cases dealing with traditional public spaces to more recent decisions addressing digital platforms, these legal precedents form the bedrock of current First Amendment jurisprudence.

-In Fashion Valley Mall v.
-National Labor Relations Board (2007) Cal.4th 850, the California Supreme Court held that the right to free speech includes the right of protestors to encourage patrons inside a private shopping center to boycott specific businesses located within the shopping center.
+In Fashion Valley Mall, LLC v.
+National Labor Relations Board, 40 Cal.4th 850 (2007), the California Supreme Court held that the right to free speech includes the right of protestors to encourage patrons inside a private shopping center to boycott specific businesses located within the shopping center.
 The court held the right under the California Constitution was broader than the First Amendment.

-A few years later in Ralphs Grocery Co. v.
-United Food and Commercial Workers Local 8, 55 Cal.4th 1083 (2012) upheld two state statutes that restrict the availability of injunctions against picketing by labor unions on private property.
+A few years later, Ralphs Grocery Co. v.
+United Food & Commercial Workers Local 8, 55 Cal.4th 1083 (2012), upheld two state statutes that restrict the availability of injunctions against picketing by labor unions on private property.
 In addition, the California Supreme Court interpreted the Moscone Act as a reaffirmation of several older California decisions.
 The decision made it nearly impossible for California employers to obtain injunctive relief in labor disputes.

 The decisions allowed labor unions to picket on the private property of retail stores.
-The rationale behind this interpretation was rooted in the concept that "the property rights of the store owners had been diluted by inviting the general public to patronize the stores."
-This led to the conclusion that such property rights were "worn thin by public usage," creating a unique context where the right to picket was deemed permissible.
+The rationale behind this interpretation was rooted in the concept that the property rights of the store owners had been diluted by inviting the general public to patronize the stores, leading to the conclusion that such property rights were “worn thin by public usage,” creating a unique context where the right to picket was deemed permissible.

-Public Forum Legal Precedents: A Closer Look at Two Landmark Decisions in Context of Labor Disputes
+Public Forum Legal Precedents: Landmark Decisions in the Context of Labor Disputes

 Police Department of the City of Chicago v.
-Mosely - A Pioneering Case in Public Forum Law
+Mosley — A Pioneering Case in Public Forum Law

-The Court declared that "a law is unconstitutional if it makes a distinction between labor picketing and other picketing; describes permissible picketing in terms of its subject matter; or grants the use of a forum to people whose views the government finds acceptable while denying use of the same forum to those wishing to express less favored or more controversial views.
+In Police Department of the City of Chicago v.
+Mosley, 408 U.S. 92 (1972), the Supreme Court established a crucial precedent for public forum doctrine jurisprudence.
+The Court declared that “a law is unconstitutional if it makes a distinction between labor picketing and other picketing; describes permissible picketing in terms of its subject matter; or grants the use of a forum to people whose views the government finds acceptable while denying use of the same forum to those wishing to express less favored or more controversial views.”
 This ruling underscores the principle that public forums must be open to a diverse range of expressions, without content-based discrimination.

 Carey v.
 Brown — Reinforcing Content Neutrality in Public Forums